ashrith/ec2.whirr/README.md

 # Whirr Configuration #

+1. The master version is the latest stable version, now it is 0.8.2
-1. This is the README for 0.8.2 version of Whirr.
+2. This is the README for 0.8.2 version of Whirr.
-2. This version of Whirr works with CDH - Cloudera Hadoop Distribution 0.4x
+3. This version of Whirr works with CDH - Cloudera Hadoop Distribution 0.4x

 ## Install Whirr ##
 1. There are multiple ways to install Whirr